Skip to content

 TL;DR

-• Advanced manufacturing can increase production efficiency by up to 50%.
+• Advanced manufacturing technologies can significantly increase production efficiency and reduce operational costs.

-• AI and IoT integration reduces manufacturing downtime by 30–50%.
+• AI and IoT integration helps reduce unplanned manufacturing downtime substantially.

-• Additive manufacturing reduces material waste by up to 90% vs. traditional methods.
+• Additive manufacturing dramatically reduces material waste compared to traditional subtractive methods.

-• D365 Supply Chain Management integrates with these technologies for end-to-end visibility.
+• Dynamics 365 Supply Chain Management integrates with these technologies for end-to-end visibility and operational intelligence.

 Explore how cutting-edge manufacturing technologies are revolutionizing production systems and creating new opportunities for businesses.